daffidwilde/markdown-cv/index.md

 <i class="fa fa-solid fa-clipboard"></i> References available upon request
 </div>

 ## Summary

-I am an experienced data scientist and software engineer with a breadth of skills under my belt -- from large-scale, administrative data analysis to productionising secure enclaves for record linkage.
-Currently, I am leveraging LLMs to create business efficiencies in the ONS, and I champion the increased use of privacy-enhancing technologies (PETs) across the Civil Service and Government.
+I am a thoughtful, pragmatic, and ethically minded scientist.
+I have a breadth of projects under my belt from large-scale health data analysis with machine learning to productionising secure enclaves for record linkage.
+I find great joy in picking up new tools and techniques, and in putting those skills to use at pace.

+Currently, I am leveraging LLMs to realise business efficiencies in the ONS, and I champion the increased use of privacy-enhancing technologies (PETs) across the Civil Service and Government.

-Having successfully led several projects in academia and government, I am now looking to apply my expertise as a thoughtful and technically proficient data scientist in a new venture.
+Having successfully led numerous high-impact projects in academia and government, I am now looking to apply my expertise as a data scientist and software engineer in a new venture.

 ## Employment